 Joshua and Judges are two different and incompatible accounts of Israel’s appearance in the land of Canaan

-The era of the Judges lasted four-hundred years; or at least it cannot be compressed into a one-hundred-year window required by a 12th century BC Conquest
+The era of the Judges lasted 400 years, or at least it cannot be compressed into a 100-year window required by a 12th-century BC Conquest.

-The Pentateuch, Joshua, and Judges were first compiled/composed late in the monarchial or exilic period with a political agenda thus (presumptively) mitigating the historical merit of their narratives
+The Pentateuch, Joshua, and Judges were first compiled/composed late in the monarchial or exilic period with a political agenda, thus (presumptively) reducing the historical merit of their narratives.

 Of these, I give most attention to the Merenptah Stele, the conquest of Jericho, the destruction of Hazor, and the period of the Judges.